Professor Alan McNeill

 BMedSci, BM BS, FRCS (Eng & Ed), FRCS (Urol), FFSTEd

-Having undertaken fellowship training in minimal access surgery (MAS) techniques at the Cleveland Clinic Ohio, and the University Hospital, Leipzig, I have led the development of the programme in urology at local and national levels.
-I have the broadest range of minimal access surgery skills in Scotland and have performed over 350 laparoscopic nephrectomies and almost 1000 laparoscopic prostatectomies.
-I am trained in Green Light Laser prostatectomy and will soon be trained in the UroLift® procedure.
-I undertake rigorous audit of my surgical outcomes and contribute to national audits by the British Association of Urological Surgeons (BAUS).
+Having undertaken fellowship training in minimal access surgery (MAS) techniques at the Cleveland Clinic Ohio, and the University Hospital, Leipzig, I have led the development of the programme in urology at local and national levels during my 21 years as a consultant.
+Consequently, it is reasonable to say that I have the broadest range of minimal access surgery skills in Scotland having performed over 350 laparoscopic nephrectomies, partial nephrectomies, and 2200 laparoscopic or robot assisted radical prostatectomies.

 Some of the principal treatments carried out by Professor Alan McNeill at Spire include: